williaml4292/sep-10-freedom-project/blog/entry02.md

 #### Debugging
 A skill that I have learned is **debugging**.
 When I was learning the uses of `padding` and `margin`, as stated in my _CSS writeup_, I had to tinker in [jsbin](https://jsbin.com/?html,output) to find out what they did.
 This was also the first time that I tinkered with code outside of [free code camp](https://www.freecodecamp.org/).
 Before this, all I did was writing down what I learned in my notes, which was good enough when the code was straightforward and had nothing that could be changed outside of basic properties like color and size.
 However, as `padding` and `margin` were extremely similar, it was hard to accurately use them efficiently without tinking with them first.

-A second skill that I have learned is having a growth mindset.
+A second skill that I have learned is having a **growth mindse**t.
 As stated previously, when I was learning `padding` and `margin`, I tinkered in [jsbin](https://jsbin.com/?html,output), however my first conclusion was wrong.
 It was only after a casual demo in class when I figured out that my conclusion wasn't correct.
 Afterwards, when I went home, I decided to tinker with `padding` and `margin` even more in [jsbin](https://jsbin.com/?html,output) and wrote a second conclusion.